Request for Information

 Responses will be evaluated and considered for inclusion in the Green Proving Ground (GPG) program (for federally-owned facilities) or voluntary partnership programs facilitated by DOE (for privately-owned facilities), or both.
 Project results are intended to help validate the technical and operational characteristics of the technology and its potential for future deployment.

-This year’s RFI is focused on three broad categories of resource-efficient technologies:
+The 2020 RFI focused on three broad categories of resource-efficient technologies:

 - Integrated solutions that maintain indoor air quality without compromising energy efficiency.
 Example technologies of interest include: